 - An overview of popular and lesser-known spring bulbs and perennials that make good companion plants.

 - Tips, ideas and ways to save money and live green.

 - Reviews practices homeowners can take to cut down on the work in their landscape and provides a sampler on easy-care, beautiful plants.

-- Examines which plants want to take over your garden world and which ones have no long-lasting beauty with suggestions for respectable alternatives.
+- Examines which plants want to take over your garden world and which ones do not have long-lasting beauty, with suggestions for respectable alternatives.

 Vegetable Gardening 101 and 102 (1 hour)

 Where the Wild Things Are (1 hour)

 - Make sure the wild things are in your landscape, where they pollinate plants, eat bugs and add beauty to the scene.
 Learn which plants provide food and shelter for butterflies, birds and other wildlife.

 Woody Plants Worthy of Small Spaces (1 hour)